 Facial form, Growth, Longitudinal, Nasal development, Septal deviation

 Copyright 2012 Karl Edward Swenson

 Swenson, Karl Edward.
-"Nasal septal deviation in a longitudinal growth sample." thesis, University of Iowa, 2012.
+"Nasal septal deviation in a longitudinal growth sample."
+MS (Master of Science) thesis, University of Iowa, 2012.